Martin Schlaff: Casino in the West Bank

 After the fall of the Iron Curtain, Schlaff had to reinvent his business models.
 In 1998, he opened a casino and a hotel in Jericho, a Palestinian city on the West Bank.
 Named "The Oasis", it was aimed at guests from Israel, where gaming is not legal.
 The project was partly owned by the Palestinian National Authority.
 The project was immediately a huge financial success - for the founders as well as for the community.
 The casino was closed during the Second Intifada in September 2000 and never reopened.

 Mobile phone companies

 In the first years of the century, he has purchased Bulgarian Mobiltel, and resold it after several years of restructuring for big profit.
 Similar deals were thereafter executed in two other emerging markets, but with less profit.
-After restructuring the companies, the Serbian Mobtel was sold to Telenor, a Norwegian company, and the Belarussian Velcom was bought by Telekom Austria.
+After restructuring the companies, the Serbian Mobtel was sold to Telenor, a Norwegian company, and the Belarusian Velcom was bought by Telekom Austria.
 The profits from these deals were subject of envy, bitter controversies, and criticism in Austria.